Gregory of Nyssa: Episcopate

 He was present at the Synod of Antioch in April 379, where he unsuccessfully attempted to reconcile the followers of Meletius of Antioch with those of Paulinus.
-After visiting the village of Annisa to see his dying sister Macrina, he returned to Nyssa in August.
+After visiting the village of Annisa to see his dying sister, Macrina, he returned to Nyssa in August.
 In 380 he travelled to Sebaste, in the province of Armenia Prima, to support a pro-Nicene candidate for the election to the bishopric.
 To his surprise, he himself was elected to the seat, perhaps due to the population's association of him with his brother.
 However, Gregory deeply disliked the relatively unhellenized society of Armenia, and he was confronted by an investigation into his orthodoxy by local opponents of the Nicene theology.
 After a stay of several months, a substitute was found—possibly Gregory's brother Peter, who was bishop of Sebaste from 381—and Gregory returned home to Nyssa to write books I and II of Against Eunomius.

 Gregory participated in the First Council of Constantinople (381), and perhaps gave there his famous sermon In suam ordinationem.
 He was chosen to eulogise at the funeral of Meletius, which occurred during the council.
 The council sent Gregory on a mission to Arabia, perhaps to ameliorate the situation in Bostra where two men, Agapius and Badagius, claimed to be bishop.
 If this is the case, Gregory was unsuccessful, as the see was still contested in 394.
 He then travelled to Jerusalem where Cyril of Jerusalem faced opposition from local clergy due to the fact that he had been ordained by Acacius of Caesarea, an Arian heretic.
 Gregory's attempted mediation of the dispute was unsuccessful, and he himself was accused of holding unorthodox views on the nature of Christ.
 His later reign in Nyssa was marked by conflict with his metropolitan, Helladius.
 Gregory was present at a 394 synod convened at Constantinople to discuss the continued problems in Bostra.
-The year of his death is unknown.
+While the year of his death is unknown, it is generally accepted that he died in 394.